By Griff Wigley, on January 13th, 2011

 Strategic value conveyed directly:

-But our role is more than just contributing to the products, we as a company have to determine how to tell people that aren’t in the electronics manufacturing business what technology can do for them.
+But our role is more than just contributing to the products, we as a company have to determine the best drones for sale that aren’t in the electronics manufacturing business what technology can do for them.
 I know I’ve said it before, but it’s not the “stuff” – it’s what that “stuff” does for people and how it can keep them connected to what matters most that’s important.

 Blog post: Chasing the Sun, Part II